Characters: Star Wars The Clone Wars Jedi Order

 - Affectionate Nickname: He often calls Ahsoka "Little 'Soka".

 - Ascended Extra: He was a back-ground character in the movies.
 In the series he has the most screen-time of all Council members, except for Obi-Wan, who's one of the deuteragonists.

 - Author Appeal: He is Dave Filoni's favorite character.

-- Badass: When he's trapped in space in a non-functional escape-pod, which is about to be dismantled by droids what does he do?
-Goes out to the space, protected only by his hide and mask, and deals with the droids personally.
+- Badass: When he's trapped in space in a non-functional escape-pod, which is about to be dismantled by droids, what does he do?
+Leaves the pod, protected only by his hide and mask, and deals with the droids personally.

 - Badass Baritone

 - Badass Long Robe: Dons an exceptionally badass one in "Lethal Trackdown".

 - Bizarre Alien Biology: Apparently Kel'dors like Plo Koon can survive in space for a short time, with only their breathing masks protecting them.